anandtpatel/AutoCompare/README.md

 What is AutoCompare?
 --------------------

-AutoCompare is a simple library with the goal of making it effortless to compare two objects of the same type to generate the list of modified properties.
+AutoCompare is a simple .NET Core library with the goal of making it effortless to compare two objects of the same type to generate the list of modified properties.

 Why use AutoCompare?
 --------------------